PastaView Our Alphabetical Recipe Index for Pasta

 This is an emerald green wonder – gorgeous, fresh and nutritious, the perfect pasta toss.

-This sunny and oh-so-gourmet treat is justifiably trendy and a perfect spring pizza.
+This sunny and oh-so-gourmet treat is justifiably trendy and a perfect all-season pizza.
+With the added egg on top, it's totally trending.
 It calls for rustic pizza dough, some herbs, garlic, lots of fresh lemon juice and arugula.
 When I have the time, I make a Garlic Hollandaise sauce which is smeared on before the rest of the toppings.
 The deep yellow colour and tangy taste offers some extra sunshine on a pizza that is already a winner.
+Make your own pizza dough or find some frozen dough at an Italian store (but homemade is a breeze - the recipe is given here)

 A lovely way to enjoy sweet paprika.
 Works as a side or on its own.